zarf-dev/proposals/0021-zarf-values/README.md

 The proposed solution is to add a new `values` global field to the Zarf package configuration that will accept a list of values files to serve as package defaults as well as an optional schema file for validating the values provided.
 These fields would follow existing Zarf compose conventions and would map into Helm charts with a new optional `values` field under `charts`.
 This `values` field accepts a list of objects, each with a required `sourcePath` and `targetPath`.

-Every `sourcePath`, `targetPath`, and `setValues.path` uses the same Zarf Values path syntax.
+Every `sourcePath`, `targetPath`, `enabledPath`, and `setValues.path` uses the same Zarf Values path syntax.
 Paths start with `.`, use `.` for the root, and support exact map keys, quoted keys, and non-negative list indexes, such as `.resources.limits`, `.labels["app.kubernetes.io/name"]`, and `.addresses[0]`.
 They do not include filters, wildcards, or other expressions.
 Reads do not mutate Values; writes create missing maps and extend lists with `null` values, but fail when an existing value has an incompatible type.

 The Zarf configuration itself would also change to allow Go templating of values in Zarf actions instead of being injected into the environment like Zarf Variables are today.
 Zarf `files` and `manifests` would optionally allow Go templating to be able to take advantage of values as well.